-You can win tax-free prizes worth £25 to £1m every month, and buy premium bonds on behalf of children.
-NS&I is backed by the Treasury so 100% of your money is safe.
+NS&I is backed by the Treasury, so 100% of your money is safe.

 How do I buy premium bonds?

-You can buy premium bonds from NS&I over the internet, by phone or through the post.
+You can buy premium bonds from NS&I online, by phone, by bank transfer or through the post.

-If you’re a parent, legal guardian or grandparent, you can buy bonds on behalf of your child, grandchild or great-grandchild aged under 16 either online or by phone.
+If you’re a parent, legal guardian, grandparent or great-grandparent you can buy bonds on behalf of children aged under 16 either online or by phone.

-If you live outside of the UK, you can apply for premium bonds by post and winnings can by paid into an international bank account.
+If you live abroad you can apply for premium bonds by post and winnings can be paid into an international bank account.

 How much interest do premium bonds pay?

-Landing a prize is essentially a lottery, so you could hit the jackpot, or never win a single prize, but the odds of each £1 bond number winning a prize are currently 24,500 to 1.
+Premium bonds operate in the same way as a lottery, so you could hit the jackpot or never win a single prize.
+The odds of each £1 bond number winning a prize are currently 34,500 to 1.